Includes information on business customs, travel advisory, visa requirements, and other aspects of international travel.

 Health

-COVID: The Government of Pakistan has abolished pre-boarding negative PCR condition for in-bound passengers in its recent travel guideline, however, full vaccination is mandatory.
-Detailed COVID-related travel guideline could be reviewed at: COVID
+COVID: The Government of Pakistan has abolished pre-boarding negative PCR conditions for inbound passengers in its recent travel guideline, however, full vaccination is mandatory.

-Food- and water-borne illnesses: Tap water and drinks with ice in Pakistan are generally not considered safe.
-Travelers should drink only bottled water or other bottled beverages.
-If thoroughly cooked hot foods are eaten, most food-borne infections can be avoided.
+Food- and water-borne illnesses: When traveling in Pakistan, it is recommended to only consume bottled water and beverages.
+Eating thoroughly cooked hot foods can help prevent food-borne infections.
 Raw fruits should only be eaten if they have unbroken skin and can be peeled, or if they have been soaked in bleach.
-Travelers should avoid foods that may have been un-refrigerated for over two hours, particularly those containing poultry, eggs, meat and dairy products.
+It is best to avoid foods that may have been unrefrigerated for over two hours, mainly those containing poultry, eggs, meat, and dairy products.

 Healthcare facilities: Most of the major cities in Pakistan have good hospitals and healthcare facilities.
-The Aga Khan Hospital in Karachi, Doctor’s Hospital in Lahore and the Shifa International Hospital in Islamabad have several foreign-trained doctors.
+The Aga Khan Hospital in Karachi, the Doctor’s Hospital in Lahore, and the Shifa International Hospital in Islamabad have several foreign-trained doctors.

 Local Time, Business Hours, and Holidays